Culbertson Memorial receives ‘Innovation of the Year’ honors for health literacy program

 Pam is married to John Tavernier, and together they have three children and four grandchildren: Brittany Heinz-Amborne, husband Tyler, Jennifer Banks, sons Mason and Ryan and Sean Tavernier, wife Erin and sons Joe and Sam.
 Pam enjoys traveling the world with her husband John.

 As Employee of the Quarter, Sue received a cash gift, Employee of the Quarter certificate, flower bouquet and entry in the Employee of the Year award in December.

 Sue Settles Selected as Employee of the 3rd Quarter

-When Settles was asked what she liked most about working at Culbertson she stated, “I enjoy coming to my job everyday because of the variety of things I get to do every day and I enjoys the people I works with.”
+When Settles was asked what she liked most about working at Culbertson she stated, “I enjoy coming to my job every day because of the variety of things I get to do every day and I enjoy the people I work with.”

 Sue is married to married to Barry Settles of Rushville.
 Together they have two children Shannon Hickey, husband Mark, and Ryan Settles, wife Jenna.

 Beth Oser, RN Selected as 2014 Spirit of Nursing and Employee of the 2nd Quarter

 Oeser, started at Culbertson Memorial Hospital in 1997 where she worked as an LPN until 2001 in the OB, MedSurg and Emergency Departments.
 In 2003, Oeser returned to Culbertson as an RN, and has been working in the Emergency Department ever since.
 She enjoys working the night shift in the ER, saying that "every day is a challenge.
 I learn something new every day, and get to meet lots of new people".
 When asked what she liked best about being an RN, Oeser stated, "I like being able to make a difference in other people's lives.
 They might be people I know, or they could be complete strangers."